solworktech/zaje/zaje.1.md

 ## Features

-- Supports over a hundred lexers for programming languages, configuration and log formats and UNIX commands (this is done using the [highlight Go package](https://github.com/jessp01/gohighlight))
+- Supports over 100 lexers for programming languages, configuration and log formats and UNIX commands (this is done using the [highlight Go package](https://github.com/jessp01/gohighlight))
 - Can accept input as an argument as well as from an `STDIN` stream
 - Can detect the lexer to use based on: